 Summary: When alumni & advancement teams work against each other (knowingly or not), alumni engagement can suffer.
-But agreeing on an instutional definition of "alumni engagement" can help all advancement professionals know their roles, and work smarter (and happier) together.
-About a 6 minute read.
+But agreeing on an institutional definition of "alumni engagement" can help all advancement professionals know their roles, and work smarter (and happier) together.

 67% of higher education institutions report they struggle with alumni engagement.